 Automation is good for celebrations too.
-Consider using an automation to email customers two days before their birthday, or to wish them a happy Valentine’s Day, or to congratulate them for using a product or service for three months.
+Consider using automation to email customers two days before their birthday, wish them a happy Valentine’s Day, or congratulate them for using a product or service for three months.
 By using automated processes you can routinely re-engage with inactive customers after a predetermined time to cross-sell or upsell products.

-At FuseIT we have worked with Salesforce clients ranging from medium-sized companies to Fortune 500 enterprises.
-Our diverse customer base is a huge benefit to us because, on a global scale, we are consistently exposed to, and work with, new trends and technologies.
+FuseIT is a Salesforce ISV partner with clients ranging from medium-sized companies to Fortune 500 enterprises.
 Our range of enterprise connectors supports our claim to be one of the global leaders in Salesforce integration.
 If you would like to learn more, please contact us and we will point you in the right direction.

 - At a time that works for you